Concepts

 | Maximum retention | 24 months |

-| Concurrent executions per policy | 1 at a time |
+| Simultaneous executions per policy | 1 at a time |

-Each backup policy is single-instance : only one execution can be active simultaneously.
+Each backup policy is single-instance: only one execution can be active simultaneously.

 To avoid this scenario: